beumsk/rpg/README.md

 ## Todo

-- simplify codes: map change, dry as much as possible (enemy/player attack, btnCreation, ...?)
 - confirmation modal => buy any, use item, equip stuf
+- improve fights: better ai => how ?
+- give enemies more attacks => should they have the same ones as player attacks?

+- Tuto => get attack => fight enemy => buy potion and use it => door to temple
+- first fight intro+tuto against master that we lose as we only have basic attacks?

 - review lvlup => give points to distribute on stats ?

-- improve fights: better ai, elemental str&def?,
+- elemental str&def?
 - max of 4 attacks? select the ones to have in fight

-- Tuto => get attack => fight enemy => buy potion and use it => door to temple
-- first fight intro+tuto against master that we lose as we only have basic attacks?
+- simplify codes: map change, dry as much as possible (enemy/player attack, btnCreation, ...?)

 - improve maps: add things on those: npc, quests,
 - => create paths on map? at least some decoration.